masslab/HARproject/README.md

 repo for DSS Coursera Getting & Cleaning Data course project

+## Overview
+This readme file describes the  `run_analysis.R` script including the requirements for running the script, the data processing that occurs and the final output.

+Please see the CodeBook for details on the data cleaning and transformations as well as variables and data structures.

 ## Required Files, Environment & Packages
 The following are required: